Tool-Specific Implementation & Setup

 driver: bridge

-GitHub Actions Workflow (.github/workflows/integration.yml)
+GitHub Actions integration (.github/workflows/integration.yml):

-name: Integration Tests with Mock Services
+name: Integration Tests

 on: [push, pull_request]